Fohdeesha/quanta-brocade/documentation/config.md

 exit
 ```
 ## Inter-VLAN Routing
 If you'd like inter-VLAN routing, follow this section. if you don't, skip down to Authentication.
-To enable VLAN routing you just need to do everytihng we did above, but for another VLAN:
+To enable VLAN routing you just need to do everything we did above, but for another VLAN:

 ```
 vlan 2